Skip to main content

 Dialog

-• you need to ensure that the user notices important information
+• you need to ensure that users notice important information

 • the content is extensive or complex